Human and Social Services (HMS)

 Psychiatric Mental Health Technician

-Prepares students for employment as psychiatric aides or psychiatric technicians.
-Includes a review of nursing assistant skills, psychopathology, DSM diagnostics, strengths perspective, bio-psycho-social assessments, and psychotropic medications.
-Explores the responsibilities of mental health technicians who work under the supervision of a psychiatrist, registered nurse, or social worker; as well as participate in the development and implementation of therapeutic treatment plans for persons with mental disorders; particularly those receiving treatment in an inpatient setting.
-Lecture: 3.0 credits (45 contact hours).
+Introduces psychopathology, DSM diagnostics, strengths perspective, bio-psycho-social assessments, and psychotropic medications.
+Explores the responsibilities of psychiatric mental health technicians.
+Explores therapeutic treatment interventions for persons with mental disorders, particularly those receiving treatment in an inpatient setting, and how to create individualized strategies for patients.
+Lecture: 3 credits (45 contact hours).

 Attributes: Technical